chrismorse/SDM/README.md

 #### Found a great resource?
 Add it by submitting a Pull Request!

+## Quotes worth thinking about
+ > The highest form which civilization can reach is a seamless web of deserved trust.
+Not much procedure, just totally reliable people correctly trusting one another.   --Charlie Munger

+ > A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves. -- Lau Tsu

 ## Questions to answer

 ### What skills are essential?
-  > The highest form which civilization can reach is a seamless web of deserved trust.
-Not much procedure, just totally reliable people correctly trusting one another.   --Charlie Munger

 - leadership skills
 - talented software developer who knows good programming practices and principles